-Sensory Integration Therapy is done by a qualified Paediatric Occupational Therapist (OT) with knowledge and experience on Sensory Integration.
-The paediatric OT does assessments and evaluations which enables them to know which sensory factors are affected.
+Sensory Integration Therapy is done by a qualified Pediatric Occupational Therapist (OT) with knowledge and experience in Sensory Integration.
+The pediatric O.T. does assessments and evaluations, enabling them to know which sensory factors are affected.

-Once this is done, they start the sensory integration therapy, which will involve fun activities that will aid the child learn how to process the different sensory stimuli appropriately.
-In addition, the Pediatric OT creates a Sensory Diet (A program of sensory activities) for the school and home environment.
+Once this is done, they start the sensory integration therapy, which will involve fun activities that will aid the child in learning how to appropriately process the different sensory stimuli.
+In addition, the Pediatric O.T. creates a Sensory Diet (A program of sensory activities) for the school and home environment.